 The first day we visited, so did many others desiring some sunshine and a change of pace.
 Long winters suck and when you get a hint of warmer air, I love heading outdoors.

-Riverwood in April is on the cusp of blooming – crocuses are peeping out from underneath dead leaves and branches on the ground; small plants are starting to appear and the wildlife is waking up from its winter slumber.
+Riverwood in April is on the cusp of blooming.
+Crocuses peep out from underneath dead leaves and branches on the ground.
+Small plants are starting to appear and the wildlife is waking up from its winter slumber.
 We saw a number of animals along the way including chickadees, chipmunks, red squirrels, and a garter snake.

-Although there is the hum of cars from the major roads in the area, you also hear (and see) many birds.
-Well-placed benches allow for a little rest and to listen to the natural sounds found here – a welcome break from the urban concrete jungle.
+Although there is the hum of cars from the major roads in the area, you also hear and see many birds.
+Well-placed benches allow for a little rest and to listen to the natural sounds found here.
+It’s a welcome break from the urban concrete jungle.

-The best thing about Riverwood is that it’s in the city – easy to get to, with free parking and entry, there’s no reason why you shouldn’t visit.
+The best thing about Riverwood is that it’s in the city.
+As it’s easy to get to, with free parking and entry, there’s no reason why you shouldn’t visit.